Richmond Co. Sheriff’s Office investigates shooting at local sandwich restaurant

 Deputies responded to the Janwiches sandwich shop on 1403 Columbia Nitrogen Drive around 11am this morning.

 A man was shot at least once.
-The victim was taken to the hospital— He is expected to survive.
+The victim was taken to the hospital and he is expected to survive.

 A female subject was detained but so far investigators have not released any information about whether that person was charged.